-When Daniel and I were planning our Philippines trip, I noticed that one of the most popular activities is swimming with whale sharks.
+When Daniel and I were planning our Philippines trip, I noticed that one of the most popular activities is a swim with whale sharks.
 What I quickly realised though is that many places that offer this activity are more interested in attracting tourists than in the vitality of the whale shark.
 So Daniel and I decided that this was an activity we’d save to do in Australia.

 It seems unreal that just a couple of months ago I was swimming alongside the largest fish in the ocean.
 The idea of it was both exciting and a little scary – I don’t think I’ve ever seen anything bigger than a ray in the ocean before.
 But watching the peaceful shark glide through the water put all my anxieties at ease and all that was left was complete awe.